Tuition and Fees

 As a Texas public baccalaureate-granting general academic university, UH is required to offer rebates to eligible students.
 UH shall rebate up to $1,000.00, pursuant to the procedures described in the Manual of Administrative Policies and Procedures, to those eligible undergraduate students who meet the criteria established within Section 54.0065 of The Texas Education Code.

 For complete information on this policy and how to apply for the rebate visit: Tuition Rebate.
-Students must apply to their colleges for the rebates prior to receiving their baccalaureate degrees.
+Students must apply for the rebate prior to receiving their baccalaureate degrees.
 Students must keep the institution apprised of their addresses for at least 60 days after their graduation date.

 Undergraduate Enrollment Limit